DevExpress/devextreme-angular/README.md

 required to build the project and run tests.

 ### <a name="add-to-existing-app"></a>Adding DevExteme to an Existing Angular Application ###

+You can use the [Angular CLI](https://github.com/angular/angular-cli) or the [DevExtreme CLI](https://github.com/DevExpress/devextreme-cli) to add DevExtreme to an existing application **(18.2-beta)**:

+- Angular CLI

+        ng add devextreme-angular

+- DevExtreme CLI

+        npx devextreme-cli add devextreme-angular

+Alternatively, you can follow the steps below to add DevExtreme manually.

 #### <a name="installation"></a>Install DevExtreme ####